 The business case for (and against) sleeping on the job

-So, do naps make a difference?
-Well, if your goal is better focus – then yes.
-“Nano-naps” lasting as little as 10 minutes have been shown to lessen fatigue and boost performance for up to four hours.
-Longer naps lasting 20 – 60 minutes have also been shown to benefit memorization and learning.
+Do naps make a difference?
+Well, if your goal is a better focus – then yes.
+Power naps lasting as little as 10 minutes have been shown to lessen fatigue and boost performance for up to four hours.
 According to one study published in Nature Neuroscience, perceptual performance usually worsens as the day progresses.
-But researchers found that subjects who took a 30-minute midday nap stopped this slide in performance, and subjects who took a 60-minute nap were even able to reverse it.
+But researchers found that subjects who took a 20-30-minute midday nap stopped this slide in performance.

 Considering the adverse health effects of sleep deprivation and lower productivity levels among sleep-deprived workers, the positive effects of more strategic napping on economic output and global health could be significant.
 In a knowledge economy, where an employee’s value is based directly on their output, the effect of sleep deprivation is especially noticeable.
 In 2016, the U.S. was estimated to sustain the highest economic losses in the world from lack of sleep (up to $411 billion a year), followed by Japan.

 If you do decide to take up the habit of a midday “work nap”, you are joining a list of luminaries that includes President Bill Clinton and Winston Churchill.
-Here’s a short checklist.
+Here’s a short checklist to guide you:

 - Find out if it is allowed.
 If you don’t know the rules, check with your supervisor or look in your employee handbook.